Easy Long Crochet Cardigan Pattern For Beginners: The Milani Cardigan

 Looking for a cozy, beginner-friendly crochet cardigan pattern?
 Meet the Milani Cardigan – it’s simple, versatile, and perfect for all-year wear.
 Whether you’re brand new to crochet or just looking for a relaxing project, this long cardigan pattern has you covered (literally!).

-Get the free pattern below or purchase the ad-free printable PDF on Etsy or Ravelry.
+Get the free pattern below or purchase the ad-free printable PDF: my store (best price), Etsy or Ravelry.

 This site contains affiliate links.
 Please read full disclosure here.